-With foam, the short answer is paint the foam first, dry throughly, then apply foil.
+With foam, the short answer is paint the foam first, dry thoroughly, then apply foil.
 An outdoor Acrylic-based paint can help seal it.

 White bead foam is the exception, hot glue sticks lightly to this surface.
 This would only become a problem on a very large vertical piece, such as an adult size standing human figure.

-The solution that is perfect for a project and will get the best possible results is paint first in acrylic to seal the foam, dry it throughly, then use foil and hot glue.
+The solution that is perfect for a project and will get the best possible results is paint first in acrylic to seal the foam, dry it thoroughly, then use foil and hot glue.